mrgogo7/nzxt-pinterest-integration/CONTRIBUTING.md

 ## Getting Started

+**Important:** This project is licensed under the Personal Use License.
+All contributions must respect this license.
+No contributions intended for commercial deployment will be accepted.

 NZXT-ESC is a React/TypeScript project that provides a web-based configuration tool for NZXT Kraken Elite LCD displays.
 Before contributing, familiarize yourself with:

 - **Project Purpose**: Customize NZXT Kraken Elite LCD screens with system monitoring overlays and media display
 - **Tech Stack**: React 18, TypeScript, Vite, Framer Motion
-- **Architecture**: Dual entry points (config.html and index.html) with localStorage-based synchronization
+- **Architecture**: Web Integration that runs inside NZXT CAM with localStorage-based synchronization

 ## Development Setup